superhero-match/consumer-superhero-chat/README.md

 request to Firebase to notify user that there is a new offline message for them to pick up on the server.

 ## Becoming Contributor
-If you want to become contributor, please send email to this address - `info@superhero-match.com`.
+If you want to contribute, just open a PR or if it is a bigger change then open an issue first.

 ## License
-Copyright 2019-2021 MWSOFT
+Copyright 2019-2022 MWSOFT

 Licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html